Empedocles (490 BC to 430 BC)

 To that extent they always are, immobile in a circle.

 Love pulls everything into one.
 Love causes the separate elements to attract to each other despite their different qualities.
 At an extreme domination of Love, the roots are completely intermingled and indistinguishable.
 This is also called the Sphere.
-It’s immobile and pulled together, like Cold.
+It’s immobile and pulled together completely.
+Nothing can move.

 Strife causes the roots to repel one another.
 They separate to be many out of one.
-When Strife dominates, the roots are separated and identifiable as air, water, earth and fire.
+When Strife dominates, the roots are separated and identifiable as air, water, earth and fire (or the gods he refers to).
 So, they are not separated due to their incompatible qualities, they are separated due to the force of Strife.
 At an extreme domination of Strife, the world is destroyed in a Whirl.
-It is complete separation and activity, like Hot.
+It is complete separation and activity.
+Nothing can come together.

 The forces of Love and Strife wax and wane, always in contention.
-In the article about Stoicism, it says this about the elements:
+In the Encyclopedia entry about Stoicism, it says this about the elements:

 The first things to develop from the conflagration are the elements.
 Of the four elements, the Stoics identify two as active (fire and air) and two as passive (water and earth).
 The active elements, or at least the principles of hot and cold, combine to form breath or pneuma.
 Pneuma, in turn, is the ‘sustaining cause’ of all existing bodies and guides the growth and development of animate bodies.

 In this description, the Fire is Hot and the Air is Cold.
 They are the active elements.
-Aristotle describes this theory of their action in the following way ‘it is the nature of the hot to dissociate, of the cold to bring together, and of each remaining contrary either to act or to suffer action’,
+Aristotle describes the Stoic theory of their action in the following way ‘it is the nature of the hot to dissociate, of the cold to bring together, and of each remaining contrary either to act or to suffer action’.
+In Stoic theory, Fire and Air are the opposites, the hot and the cold that separate and come together.
+Water and Earth are passive.

-The description of Stoicism also introduces the idea of Pneuma or breath.
+The Encyclopedia entry about Stoicism also introduces the idea of Pneuma or breath.
 Like Love and Strife, the Pneuma has simultaneous movement inward and outward.

 Pneuma passes through all bodies; in its outward motion it gives them the qualities that they have, and in its inward motion makes them unified objects